jgogstad/burrito-book-addendum/README.md

 ```

+You see here why `IO` is ubiquitous in functional style code bases.
+Both `initializeCounters` and `setupDatabase` obviously have side effects.
+The implementations of these methods typically run as far as they can get without side effects, and then they wrap the remainder in `IO` so that the execution is deferred.
+This is how we turn functions with side effects into pure functions; it might seem like cheating, but there are benefits to this.

-Since line 2 and 3 has no side effects, we need to _either_ compose them with `flatMap` or compose them with `map2` or `mapN`.
-Remember that `flatMap` means "evaluate the first argument, _then_ evaluate the second one", while `mapN` means "evalute these two arguments, they are independent" (which is why the callback gets passed the result of both at the same time).
+Since line 2 and 3 has no side effects, we need to _either_ compose them with `flatMap` or compose them with `map`, `map2` , `mapN` or similar.
+Remember that `flatMap` means "evaluate the first argument, _then_ evaluate the second one", while `mapN` means "evaluate these two arguments, they are independent" (which is why the callback gets passed the result of both at the same time).

-In other words, we express in the code snippet above that `initializeCounters` and `setupDatabase` might be parallelized if future maintainers of the code desires to do so.
-If we had composed with `flatMap` (or a `for`-comprehension) instead, we would've stated the opposite, they may _not_ be parallelized even though they look independent from their signature.
+In the code snipped above, we express that `initializeCounters` and `setupDatabase` might be parallelized if future maintainers of the code desires to do so (since we compose with `mapN`).
+If we had composed with `flatMap` (or a `for`-comprehension) instead, we would've stated the opposite, they may _not_ be parallelized even though they look independent based on their signatures.

+The point to remember is this: Functional programs is constructed by dividing up execution paths with lazy evaluation, and then gluing them together with `map`, `flatMap` and friends.
+This is the reason `IO` and `Monad` is A Big Thing™.
+It's not that they are advanced concepts per se—they're not—it's just that they are the interfaces that captures laziness (`IO.apply`) and glue (`Monad.{flatMap, map, …}`).

+We'll leave the IO and the monad at that.
+The implications of laziness and glue are quite big, and there's numerous papers and even more blog posts about them, see the "Further reading" section.
+My advice to you is to not over-complicate it in the beginning, if you understood the text above, then you're more than set for the Practical FP in Scala book.
+Be as concerned with category theory as you are with graph theory or number theory.
+They are all awesome and you just need to prioritize your time; a few choose _now_, many choose some time, and some choose never.

 There are some finer points to cats effect's IO monad, and if you're interested, the [official documentation](https://typelevel.org/cats-effect/datatypes/io.html) is pretty good (and long).
 You will get far by just remembering that `IO[A]` is a lazily computed `A` though.

+<footnote 2>: The [Red Book] sticks with functions as a means to achieve laziness for almost the entire book.
+The `IO` monad isn't introduced until the last part of the book.

+<footnote 3>: Functions allocates stack frames and composing enough functions together inevitably lead to `StackOverflowError`.
+The IO monad uses Tricks to avoid this (it allocates objects on the heap instead), and this is one of the reasons for why we use it.

+## Further reading

+If the book and this text is not enough, then you might be interested in these articles:

+* Kinds of types in Scala (3-part series): https://kubuszok.com/2018/kinds-of-types-in-scala-part-1/
+* What we talk about when we talk about monads: https://arxiv.org/pdf/1803.10195.pdf
+* Why functional programming matters: https://www.cs.kent.ac.uk/people/staff/dat/miranda/whyfp90.pdf

 # Chapter 2